Geonav IoT: a precise positioning solution for both outdoor and indoor environments

 This use case is being developed in partnership with Drone Consultants Ireland, an autonomous drone manufacturer, and an end user, Manna Aero, which uses drones for home delivery.

-This project has received funding from the European GNSS Agency under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 870249).
+This project has received funding from the European Union Agency for the Space Programme under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 870249).

 The opinions expressed in this document reflect only the author’s view and in no way reflect the European Commission’s opinions.
 The European Commission is not responsible for any use that may be made of the information it contains.